nelsonjchen/Colorized-Project/README.md

 ![](https://img.shields.io/jetbrains/plugin/r/rating/20920)

 <!-- Plugin description -->
-This is a maintained fork of [Project-Color by nowtilous of which the maintenance seems to be somewhat abandoned](https://github.com/nowtilous/Project-Color/issues/).

-NOTE: This does not work with the new GUI, yet.

 Remember your projects by color!
 Colorize the window somehow to differentiate your open projects.
+Updated and [maintained](https://github.com/nowtilous/Project-Color/issues/) fork of Project-Color.

+NOTE: This does not work with the new GUI, yet.

 Working on multiple projects simultaneously with Jetbrains products based on IntelliJ can be difficult, since they all look the same at a glance.
 This plugin solves that by giving the user the option to colorize each project's window in a noticeable way.
 <!-- Plugin description end -->